 One notable drawback of contract or negligence laws in product liability cases was the requirement to prove which party in the supply chain was liable.
 This limitation doesn’t apply to strict liability cases.

 In a strict liability claim, the injury victim can pursue a claim against any party in the supply chain, from the manufacturer to the retailer.
 Those parties can then sort out liability between them.
+Under strict liability, a party can be held legally responsible for damages caused by a defective product, even if there was no intent or negligence.
+Establishing legal responsibility involves proving that the defect directly caused the injury and that no other factors or improper handling after production were responsible, which is a key feature of defective product law in Ohio.

 How a Lawyer Can Help if You've Been Harmed by a Defective Product